szomoru/MP2_popular-more-popular/README.md

 1. [Hover.css:](https://ianlunn.github.io/Hover/)
     - Hover.css was used on the Social Media icons in the footer and on all cards and menu items to highlight and scale while being hovered over them.
 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Fredoka' and 'Montserrat' fonts into the style.css file which is used on all pages throughout the project.
+    - Google fonts were used to import the 'Fredoka One' and 'Montserrat' fonts into the style.css file which is used on all pages throughout the project.
 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 1. [jQuery:](https://jquery.com/)